vernon2gh/make_rootfs/README.md

--a, --arch x86_64/arm64/riscv64  Specify the architecture -i, --install 'software'         Specify the software to be install -m, --mount directory            Specifies the mount point for the root filesystem -h, --help                       Display this help
+-a, --arch x86_64/arm64/riscv64  Specify the architecture -i, --install 'software'         Specify the software to be install -m, --mount directory            Specifies the mount point for the root filesystem -q, --qcow2                      Specifies create the root filesystem from qcow2 image -h, --help                       Display this help
 ```